DongzeHE/scpca-docs/docs/sce_file_contents.md

 ### Additional `AnnData` components for CITE-seq libraries (with ADT tags)

-ADT data from CITE-seq experiments, when present, is available as a separate `AnnData` object (`.hdf5` file).
+ADT data from CITE-seq experiments, when present, is available as a separate `AnnData` object (HDF5 file).
 All files containing ADT data will contain the `_adt.hdf5` suffix.

-The data matrix, `X`, of the `AnnData` objects contain the primary ADT expression data as integer counts in both the unfiltered (`_unfiltered_rna.hdf5`) and filtered (`_filtered_rna.hdf5`) objects.
+The data matrix, `X`, of the `AnnData` objects contain the primary ADT expression data as integer counts in both the unfiltered (`_unfiltered_adt.hdf5`) and filtered (`_filtered_adt.hdf5`) objects.
-Each column corresponds to a cell or droplet (in the same order as the main `AnnData` object) and each row corresponds to an antibody derived tag (ADT).
+Each column corresponds to a cell or droplet (in the same order as the main `AnnData` object), and each row corresponds to an antibody derived tag (ADT).
 Column names are again cell barcode sequences and row names are the antibody targets for each ADT.

 As with the RNA `AnnData` objects, in processed objects _only_ (`_processed_adt.hdf5`), the data matrix `X` contains the normalized ADT counts and the primary data can be found in `raw.X`.
 Note that only cells which are denoted as "Keep" in  the `adata_obj.uns["adt_scpca_filter"]` column (as described [above](#singlecellexperiment-cell-metrics)) have normalized expression values in the `logcounts` assay, and all other cells are assigned `NA` values.
-However, as described in the {ref}`processed ADT data section <processing_information:Processed ADT data>`, normalization may fail under certain circumstances, in which case there will be no normalized expression matrix present in the `AnnData` object and the primary data will still be stored in `X`.
+However, as described in the {ref}`processed ADT data section <processing_information:Processed ADT data>`, normalization may fail under certain circumstances.
+In such cases the `AnnData` object will not contain a normalized expression matrix, but the primary data will still be stored in `X`.

-In addition, the following QC statistics from [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html) can be found in the `obs` of the `AnnData` object.
+In addition, the following QC statistics from [`DropletUtils::cleanTagCounts()`](https://rdrr.io/github/MarioniLab/DropletUtils/man/cleanTagCounts.html) can be found in the `obs` slot of each ADT-specific `AnnData` object.

 | Column name                | Contents                                          |
 | -------------------------- | ------------------------------------------------- |